Herbal medicinal products on the Irish market must be either authorised or registered with the HPRA.

-The European Traditional Herbal Medicinal Products Directive (2004/24/EC) came into effect in Ireland on 23 July 2007 (S.I.
+The Traditional Herbal Medicinal Products Directive (2004/24/EC) came into effect in Ireland on 23 July 2007 (S.I.
 No. 540 of 2007).
-The Directive establishes a regulatory approval process for herbal medicines in the EU.
-It requires each EU Member State to set up a traditional herbal registration scheme for manufactured traditional herbal medicines that are suitable for use without medical supervision.
-This is a simplified registration procedure for herbal medicines with a history of traditional use and acceptable safety and quality.
-A registration will be called a traditional-use registration and will be allocated a TR number.
-You can search for authorised Traditional Herbal Medicinal Products here by entering TR in the licence number box.
+The Directive established a regulatory approval process for herbal medicines in the EU.
+It requires each EU Member State to set up a registration scheme for traditional herbal medicines that are suitable for use without medical supervision.
+This is a simplified registration procedure for herbal medicines which have a history of traditional use and are of acceptable safety and quality.
+Products approved for traditional-use registration are allocated a TR number.
+You can search for traditional herbal medicinal products here.

-This document includes information about herbal medicines legislation, why it was introduced and how it impacts those who use herbal medicines.
+This webpage provides information for the public about herbal medicines legislation, outlines the background to the current system of regulation and explains how it affects those who use herbal medicines.

 Information for Industry

 This guidance document provides information for industry on traditional herbal medicines:

 Guide to Traditional Herbal Medicinal Products Registration Scheme

 Information for Herbal Practitioners